upkie/new_agent/README.md

 ## Usage

-- Install Python packages to a conda environment: `conda env create -f environment.yaml`
+- Install Python packages to a conda environment: `conda env create -f environment.yaml -n your_agent_name`
-- Activate conda environment: `conda activate <env_name>`
+- Activate conda environment: `conda activate your_agent_name`
-- Run the simulation spine: `make run_bullet_spine`
+- Build and run the custom simulation spine: `make run_bullet_spine`
-- Build the pi3hat spine locally: `make build`
+- Build the custom pi3hat spine: `make build`
-- Upload the full repository (with built spines) to the robot: `make upload`
+- Upload the working directory to the robot: `make upload`
-- Run the pi3hat spine: `make run_pi3hat_spine` (on robot)
+- Run the pi3hat spine on the robot: `make run_pi3hat_spine`
-- Run your agent: `python agent.py`
+- Run your agent on the robot: `python agent.py`